dutchconnectomelab/GAMBA-MATLAB/README.md

 ### Add to path

-Open Matlab, click "Set Path" -- "Add with Subfolder..." and add the *GAMBA-MATLAB* folder to the search path.
+Open MATLAB, click "Set Path" -- "Add with Subfolder..." and add the *GAMBA-MATLAB* folder to the search path.
 Then click "Save".

 ### Extract required data

-Run `install.m` in Matlab to retrieve all required data.
+Run `install.m` in MATLAB to retrieve all required data.

 Alternatively, you can download files here: https://www.dropbox.com/sh/psfudnzktyd0860/AABtx7ESvEphO60dcV_xbQ4qa?dl=0.
 Unzip downloaded files to the folder *src/*.